gardehal/3d-printing/created/clip-buckle/README.md

       1. Combine mold of top view and object of side view.
       1. Use measurements and objects created before to hollow insides and make rails.
       1. Export as normal.

+#### Review

+Using image + SVG + TinkerCad was tricky to find out, but created a functional clip buckle receiver.
+There are some small adjustments, like how the catch-mechanism tapers more inward for a more secure grip.
+The part that attaches to a loop of fabric or belt was too weak and snapped off with little force as well, this needs more support.
+This version did not include the bar which the belt loops around either.
+All in all it functions exactly the same way as the original, with less structural integrity.
+I also found a less manual way of copying physical objects though SVGs in TinkerCad.
+Project was a success.